keboola/website/index.md

       clouds dealing with everything from Excel to AI.</p>"
     background: "/uploads/illu1.svg"
   - title: Comprehensive data infrastructure
-    desc: 'Keboola provides on-demand access to all the tools, servers, and data warehouses you need to help your business succeed in a scalable environment.
+    desc: "<p>Keboola provides on-demand access to all the tools, servers, and data warehouses you need to help your business succeed in a scalable environment.
       We also make integration easier by allowing your tools to run in parallel, so each user has their own environment with access to all the relevant data they need in just one click.
-Keboola makes it easy for everyone in your company, from a shop assistant to a CEO, to read, combine, and use data to improve their effectiveness. '
+Keboola makes it easy for everyone in your company, from a shop assistant to a CEO, to read, combine, and use data to improve their effectiveness.</p>"
     background: "/uploads/illu2.svg"
   - title: 'Collaboration breeds       success'
-    desc: Keboola allows people to work together on the same code in the same pipeline.
+    desc: "<p>Keboola allows people to work together on the same code in the same pipeline.
 With our unique system, your team can build on top of each other’s successes in real time.
-Since everything is versioned, nothing gets lost in all the changes.
+Since everything is versioned, nothing gets lost in all the changes.</p>"
     background: "/uploads/illu3.svg"
   - background: "/uploads/illu4.svg"
     title: 'Security means       everything to us'